 Panel Bios

 Bill Margol has spent over 30 years working in the media industry, covering the ground of writer, producer, editor, developer and executive.
 A graduate of Syracuse University's S.I.
-Newhouse School of Public Communications, and Loyola University’s Masters in Emerging Media program, Bill was Executive Producer of Special Projects at Sci-Fi Channel, overseeing specials, documentaries, stunts and events from 1993-1998.
-He joined TNT in Atlanta, as Director of Production in 1998 and in 2003 joined Travel Channel as VP of Production where he was responsible for the launch of such groundbreaking series as “Anthony Bourdain: No Reservations.”
-In 2008, Bill joined National Geographic Television as VP Development, where he created the Emmy Nominated series "Brain Games.”
+Newhouse School of Public Communications and Loyola University’s Masters in Emerging Media program, Bill was Executive Producer of Special Projects at Sci-Fi Channel, overseeing specials, documentaries, stunts and events from 1993-1998.
+He joined TNT in Atlanta as Director of Production in 1998, and in 2003 joined Travel Channel as VP of Production, where he was responsible for the launch of such groundbreaking series as “Anthony Bourdain: No Reservations.”
+In 2008, Bill joined National Geographic Television as VP Development, where he created the Emmy-nominated series "Brain Games.”

-In 2014, Bill joined PBS as Sr. Director of Programming & Development and has overseen such programs as the Emmy Winning documentary A Year In Space, the groundbreaking series We’ll Meet Again with Ann Curry as well as programming such as 8 Days: To the Moon and Back, Big Blue Live, In Their Own Words, Life from Above, Beyond A Year In Space, Genius: With Stephen Hawking and Wild Alaska Live.
+In 2014, Bill joined PBS as Sr. Director of Programming & Development and has overseen such programs as the Emmy-winning documentary A YEAR In SPACE, the groundbreaking series WE’LL MEET AGAIN WITH ANN CURRY, as well as programming such as 8 DAYS: TO THE MOON AND BACK, BIG BLUE LIVE, IN THEIR OWN WORDS, LIFE FROM ABOVE, BEYOND A YEAR IN SPACE, GENIUS: WITH STEPHEN HAWKING and WILD ALASKA LIVE.

 Jon Kamen, as Chairman and CEO of RadicalMedia, has created one of the world’s leading generators of premium content across all media platforms.
 Originally renowned for its commercial and advertising success, RadicalMedia has grown to dominate every corner of superior content creation including television, feature films, music programming, live events, graphic and interactive design.
 Jon continues to embrace the future and push innovation by collaborating with Radical’s community of artists, directors, producers, coders, thinkers, makers and doers.

-With over 150 credits, Jon’s artistic vision has been the force behind many Oscar®, Emmy®, Grammy® and Peabody Award®-winning and nominated titles including The Fog of War; What Happened, Miss Simone?; Paradise Lost; Concert for George; the pilot episode of AMC’s Mad Men; My Next Guest Needs No Introduction with David Letterman; and The Fourth Estate.
-RadicalMedia partnered with Bloomberg Philanthropies and National Geographic for two environmental documentary films Paris to Pittsburgh and From the Ashes.
-Recent credits include Activate: A Global Citizen Movement for NatGeo, Conversations With a Killer: The Ted Bundy Tapes for Netflix, and the upcoming Grant series for the History Channel.
+With over 150 credits, Jon’s artistic vision has been the force behind many Oscar, Emmy, Grammy and Peabody Award-winning and nominated titles, including The Fog of War; What Happened, Miss Simone?; Paradise Lost; Concert for George; the pilot episode of AMC’s “Mad Men;” “My Next Guest Needs No Introduction with David Letterman;” and “The Fourth Estate.”
+RadicalMedia partnered with Bloomberg Philanthropies and National Geographic for two environmental documentary films: Paris to Pittsburgh and From the Ashes.
+Recent credits include Activate: A Global Citizen Movement for NatGeo, Conversations with a Killer: The Ted Bundy Tapes for Netflix and the upcoming “Grant” series for the History Channel.
 Harpo recently announced Kamen as part of the creative team, serving as executive producer for the upcoming Apple TV+ mental health series with Oprah Winfrey and Prince Harry.

-Kamen, a recipient of the Industry Tribute at the 2018 IFP Gotham Awards, Mayor Bloomberg’s “Made in NY” Award and Smithsonian’s National Design Award, sits on the board of trustees for Rhode Island School of Design, Smithsonian Cooper Hewitt National Design Museum, The Museum of the Moving Image, and Mr. Holland’s Opus Foundation.
+Kamen, a recipient of the Industry Tribute at the 2018 IFP Gotham Awards, Mayor Bloomberg’s “Made in NY” Award and Smithsonian’s National Design Award, sits on the board of trustees for Rhode Island School of Design, Smithsonian Cooper Hewitt National Design Museum, The Museum of the Moving Image and Mr. Holland’s Opus Foundation.

-Dave Sirulnick, an award-winning executive producer and President of Entertainment at RadicalMedia, lends his extensive industry expertise towards creating and producing premium content, series, documentaries, digital, video, news programming, specials, and live events.
+Dave Sirulnick, an award-winning executive producer and President of Entertainment at RadicalMedia, lends his extensive industry expertise toward creating and producing premium content, series, documentaries, digital, video, news programming, specials and live events.